 Furbearer Hunting and Trapping page for more information.

 Sunrise and sunset tables are provided by USNO.

-Anyone who may legally possess firearms may carry firearms while hunting, but any firearms carried concealed must be done so pursuant to KRS 527.020.
+Anyone who may legally possess firearms may carry any legal firearms while hunting, but only legal methods may be used to take the game.

 A person convicted of a felony is prohibited from possessing or hunting with a firearm in Kentucky.
 Breech and muzzle-loading rifles, shotguns and handguns are all considered firearms.
 The prohibition on handguns applies to those convicted after Jan.
 1, 1975.
 The prohibition on other firearms applies to those convicted after July 15, 1994.
 (See KRS 527.040 for more details.)
 If you need further clarification on your ability to hunt with a particular weapon, please contact the county or commonwealth attorney in your county of residence.

 No person may deliberately cast the rays of a spotlight or other artificial light into any field, pasture, woodlands or forest, whether public or private, where wildlife or domestic livestock may reasonably be expected to be located.
 Shining artificial lights into private residences or other structures also is prohibited.

 This does not apply to: headlights of vehicles engaged in a normal course of travel; lights being used in legitimate agricultural activities; anyone involved in activities legitimate to his or her business or occupation; circumstances including lawful hunting activities; or any landowner, his or her immediate family, or any paid employee while working on his or her land at that time.